Ik1497/Streamerbot-VSCode-Plugin/README.md

 Initial release

-This release includes all basic snippets of v0.1.18 of Streamer.bot
+This release includes all basic snippets for v0.1.18 of Streamer.bot